tobyweston/radiate/README.md

 ### Environment configurations

+For *radiate* to work on start you need to add the environment variables described in the table below, otherwise you ll get an error (you can see this error pressing F1).
 Radiate will try and bootstrap things with sensible defaults.
-Once started, the `config.yml` file is created with configuration and from that point out will override any environment variables.
+Once started, the `config.yml` file is created in <location??> with configuration and from that point out will override any environment variables.
 Environment variables are therefore a handy way to start the app with minimal configuration.
 The support variables are

 Environment variable | Required | Example